For Comments and/or Suggestions, Please contact Site Owner at: admin@detroittransithistory.info

 |

-This Detroit News photo from June 22, 1948, shows the $199,800.00 Coolidge Terminal office building nearing the final stages of construction as part of an extensive $2.6 million DSR modernization and rehabilitation project.
+This Detroit News photo from June 22, 1948, shows the new $199,800 Coolidge Terminal office building nearing the final stages of construction as part of an extensive $2.6 million DSR modernization and rehabilitation project.
 Also visible is the "Gas is Best!" natural gas reservoir in the distant background.
-These huge structures were once a common site in the city.
+These huge structures were once a common sight in Detroit.
 (Walter P. Reuther Library, Wayne State University photo #29982 — see disclaimer below)

 |

-bus line — required miles of deadheading to
+of the Fenkell line — required miles of

-This again left Grand River as the only car
+left Grand River as the only car line

-Also located on the property was the DSR
+Also located on the property was a DSR

 bus operation, which had been expanding